quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 Otherwise, if the network is at capacity for gas usage, EVM hook execution will be throttled on that basis and the triggering transaction fail with a status of `CONSENSUS_GAS_EXHAUSTED`, just as a top-level contract call would.

-The network will also throttle the rate at which hooks can be installed, using the same throttle buckets as for contract creation, with pricing similar to the current `$1.00 USD` cost of the HAPI contract create operation.
+The network will also throttle the rate at which hooks can be created, using the same throttle buckets as for contract creation, with pricing similar to the current `1.00 USD` cost of the HAPI contract create operation.
 (Or likely higher, to amortize the extra complexity of the hook lifecycle.)
-The dApps that build valuable meta-protocols using hooks may subsidize this cost to ease user onboarding.
+The dApps that build valuable metaprotocols using hooks may subsidize this cost to ease user onboarding.

 ### The EVM environment for hooks

-There are two important differences between the EVM execution environment for a hook installed on an entity and a top-level contract call.
+There are two important differences between the EVM execution environment for a hook and a top-level contract call.
 Namely,
 1. Throughout the hook's EVM transaction, its bytecode always has the special address `0x16d`.
-2. The hook is an extension of the installing entity; it has the installer's Hiero system contract privileges.
+2. The hook is an extension of its entity; it has that entity's Hiero system contract privileges.

 Everything else is identical to the EVM environment of a top-level contract call in the same block.

-**Important:** We recognize, and strongly affirm, the sensitivity and power of making lambda hooks an extension of the installing entity.
-Users with material security hygiene will not casually draft or install hooks on their entities.
-The hooks in broad use will have been published as application HIPs; been extensively reviewed, debated, and audited; and ultimately given special treatment by ecosystem wallets and block explorers.
+**Important:** We recognize, and strongly affirm, the sensitivity and power of making an entity's hooks an extension of the entity itself.
+Users with security hygiene will not casually draft and use hooks.
+The hooks in broad use will have been published as application HIPs that specify valuable metaprotocols; and will have been extensively reviewed, debated, and audited; and ultimately given special treatment by ecosystem wallets and block explorers.

-Let us consider the two differences above in more detail.
+We now examine the two differences in the EVM hook execution environment in more detail.

 #### `0x16d` contract address